fygar256/general-assembler-axx/README.md

 LD A,e
 ```

-#### Double brackets
+#### double-big-brackets

-Optional items in the instruction can be enclosed in double brackets.
-Here is the z80 `inc (ix)` instruction.
+The abbreviations in the instruction are enclosed in parentheses. z80's `inc (ix)` instruction is shown here.

 ```
 INC (IX[[+d]]) :: 0xdd,0x34,d
 ```

-In this case, the initial value of the lowercase variable is 0, so if you specify `inc (ix+0x12)`, `0xdd,0x34,0x12` will be output if you do not omit it, and if you specify `inc (ix)`, `0xdd,0x34,0x00` will be output if you omit it.
+In this case, the initial value of the lower-case variable is 0, so `inc (ix+0x12)` and `0xdd,0x34,0x12` if not omitted, or `inc (ix)` and `0xdd,0x34,0x00` if omitted.

-#### Specifying the padding bytecode
+#### Byte code specification for padding

-If you specify
+From pattern file,

 ```
 .padding 0x12
 ```

-from the pattern file, the padding bytecode will be 0x12.
+will set the byte code for the padding to 0x12.
 The default is 0x00.

 #### include

-This will allow you to include a file.
+You can include files like this.

 ```
-.include "file.axx"
+.include “file.axx”
 ```

 ## Assembly file description

 #### label

-From the assembly line, labels can be defined in the following way.
+From the assembly line, labels can be defined in the following way

 ```
-label1:
+label1: .
 label2: .equ 0x10
 label3: nop
 ```

-A label is a string of letters, numbers, and some symbols, starting with a non-numeric ``.`, alphabet, or some symbol, and has two or more characters.
+A label is a sequence of two or more alphabetic, numeric, and some symbols, beginning with a non-numeric `. `` or a sequence of two or more characters, alphabetic, numeric, and some symbols, beginning with a letter or some symbol.

-To define a label with a label, do the following.
+Defining a label with a label is as follows.

 ```
 label4: .equ label1
 ```

-You can determine the character set to be used for the label from within the pattern file.
+From within the pattern file, you can determine the character set to use for the label.

 ```
 .labelc::<characters>
 ```

-You can specify characters other than numbers and uppercase and lowercase alphabets with `<characters>`.
+allows you to specify ``<characters>`` for characters other than numbers and lowercase alphabetic letters.

-The default is alphabet + numbers + underscore. `.` is only allowed at the beginning of the label.
+The default is alphabetic + numeric + underscore.
+Only at the beginning of a label, `. ` is allowed only at the beginning of a label.

-If you add `:` after the label reference, it will check for undefined label errors.
-For assembly languages ​​that use `:`, put a space after the label reference.
+A `:` after a label reference checks for undefined label errors.
+For assembly languages that use `:`, a space after the label reference is required.

 #### ORG

-ORG is set to
+ORG is from the assembly line,

 ```
 .org 0x800
 ```

-from the assembly line.

 #### Alignment

-Setting
+From the assembly line,

 ```
 .align 16
 ```

-from the assembly line will align to 16 (pad with bytecode specified by .padding up to an address that is a multiple of 16).
-If the argument is omitted, alignment will be set to the number specified by the previous .align or the default value.
+will align at 16 (padding to addresses that are multiples of 16 with the byte code specified in .padding).
+If the argument is omitted, the alignment is done with the number specified in the previous .align or the default value.

-#### Floating point, number notation
+#### Floating point and number notation

-For example, suppose you have a processor that includes floating point operands, and `MOVF fa,3.14` loads 3.14 into the fa register, with the opcode being 01.
-In this case, the pattern data is
+For example, suppose we have a processor with floating point as an operand, and `MOVF fa,3.14` loads 3.14 into the fa register and its opcode is 01.
+In that case, the pattern data is,

 ```
 MOVF FA,d ::0x01,d>>24,d>>16,d>>8,d
 ```

-If you pass `movf fa,0f3.14` to the assemble line, the binary output will be 0x01,0xc3,0xf5,0x48,0x40.
+and passing ``movf fa,0f3.14`` to the assembly line, the binary output will be 0x01,0xc3,0xf5,0x48,0x40.

-Prefix binary numbers with '0b'.
+Binary numbers must be prefixed with '0b'.

-Prefix hexadecimal numbers with '0x'.
+Hexadecimal numbers must be prefixed with '0x'.

-Prefix floating-point float (32bit) with '0f'.
+Floating point float (32bit) should be prefixed with '0f'.

-Prefix floating-point double (float 64bit) with '0d'.
+Floating point double (float 64bit) should be prefixed with '0d'.

-#### Strings
+#### String

-`.ascii` outputs the bytecode of a string, and `.asciiz` outputs the bytecode of a string with a 0x00 at the end.
+Output the byte code of a string with ``.ascii`` and ``.asciiz`` with trailing 0x00.

 ```
-.ascii "sample1"
+.ascii “sample1”
-.asciiz "sample2"
+.asciiz “sample2”
 ```

 #### export

-You can export the label as shown below.
-Only the label specified by the export command will be exported.
+You can export labels as follows.
+Only the labels specified in the .export statement will be exported.

 ```
-export label
+.export label
 ```

 #### section

-You can specify the section as shown below.
+You can specify a section as follows.

 ```
 section .text